Langen, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you find the necessary type.
-A lot of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C and F. Be careful to choose the necessary type.
+Many adapters on sale are just plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 • Power bank for devices